ykvashnin/rspt-tutorial/README.md

 7) Calculation of the inter-atomic exchange parameters Jij's (Examples: Co2FeAl, NiO, hcp Tb)

 Disclaimer:
 In these examples, I also give some general recomendations about setting up the calculations.
 These are mostly based on my discussions with colleagues as well as my own experience.
-Certain settings related to the choice of kinetic energy tails and linearization energies are not carved in stone, but usually help to mitigate most of convergence issues.
+Certain settings related to the choice of kinetic energy tails and linearization energies are not carved in stone, but usually help to mitigate most convergence issues.